 Any piece of property, whether it’s one building, a group of buildings, or a master-planned community, that combines residential and commercial or industrial usage within a small area can be considered a mixed-use development.

 For example, a single condominium building with a retail store and restaurant in the lobby is considered a mixed-use property.
 Developers, leasing agents, and tenants alike benefit from such properties.
-A mixed-use condo along Katipunan Avenue in Quezon City, for example, is perfect for students and commercial establishments because it’s near major schools and shopping centers.
+A mixed-use condo along Katipunan Avenue in Quezon City, for example, is perfect for students who study in Ateneo de Manila or Miriam Collge, and commercial establishments because it’s near major schools and shopping centers.